SUSTech-AMASLAB/RGB-D_Camera_Based_Robotic_Grasping_Project/Configuration/README.md

 ## 2 Python API

-In this project, I used Python to control the robotic arm.
-You can download some references from [here](https://www.jaka.com/jszl.html).
-You can also view the tutorials from [here](https://github.com/HenryWJL/JAKA-MiniCobo/blob/main/SDK/python%E4%BA%8C%E6%AC%A1%E5%BC%80%E5%8F%91.pdf).
+You can download some references of JAKA's SDK from [here](https://www.jaka.com/jszl.html).
+You can also view the tutorials of JAKA's python API from [here](https://github.com/HenryWJL/JAKA-MiniCobo/blob/main/SDK/python%E4%BA%8C%E6%AC%A1%E5%BC%80%E5%8F%91.pdf).
 After downloading the references, find two documents named "libjakaAPI.so" and "jkrc.so" and move them to the package where you store your Python codes.
-Eventually, run the following commands (Remember to replace "path" with the path where you store the above two documents).
+Next, run the following commands (Remember to replace "path" with the path where you store the above two documents).

 ```bash
 sudo ln -s  /path/libjakaAPI.so  /usr/lib